-SPEC 7801X Speech Communication and Group Dynamics

-Influence of group dynamics on speech communication effectiveness.
+SPEC 7801X Speech Communication and Group Dynamics 45 hours; 3 credits Influence of group dynamics on speech communication effectiveness.
 Function of speech in formation of social groups.
 Current research in speech communication theories and group structure analysis.
+Prerequisite: permission of the deputy chairperson.

-SPEC 7802X Public Address

-Historical and rhetorical analysis of representative American public speakers.
+SPEC 7802X Public Address 45 hours; 3 credits Historical and rhetorical analysis of representative American public speakers.
+Prerequisite: permission of the deputy chairperson.

-SPEC 7803X Research in Rhetoric and Public Address

-Individual and group study of historical, descriptive, experimental research methods.
+SPEC 7803X Research in Rhetoric and Public Address 45 hours: 3 credits Individual and group study of historical, descriptive, experimental research methods.
 Bibliographical resources and professional writing in rhetoric and public address.
+Prerequisite: permission of the deputy chairperson.

-SPEC 7804X Speech Criticism

-Comparative study of various methods of rhetorical criticism: traditional (neo-Aristotelian and historical); experiential (eclectic, sociocultural-psychological); grammatical-semantical; dramatistic; others.
+SPEC 7804X Speech Criticism 45 hours; 3 credits Comparative study of various methods of rhetorical criticism: traditional (neo-Aristotelian and historical); experiential (eclectic, sociocultural-psychological); grammatical-semantical; dramatistic; others.
+Prerequisite: permission of the deputy chairperson.

-SPEC 7805X Conflict Management: A Business Communication Perspective

-Current research findings, theories, and practices in conflict settings with respect to oral communication.
+SPEC 7805X Conflict Management: A Business Communication Perspective 45 hours; 3 credits Current research findings, theories, and practices in conflict settings with respect to oral communication.
 Conflict resolution, negotiation, and mediation skills applied to the business environment.
 Simulated case studies and individual evaluations.
 Experience in developing the necessary conflict management skills.
 Prerequisite: Speech 2719 [19.1]; and Speech 2623 [23] or 33 or permission of the chairperson.

-SPEC 7821X Seminar in Rhetoric and Public Address

-Examination of the types of rhetorical and oratorical research.
+SPEC 7821X Seminar in Rhetoric and Public Address 45 hours; 3 credits Examination of the types of rhetorical and oratorical research.
 Independent research and reports.
 Students may repeat this course twice for credit.
+Prerequisite: permission of the deputy chairperson.

-SPEC 7822G Thesis Research

-Hours to be arranged; no credit Research for master's thesis supervised by a faculty member.
+SPEC 7822G Thesis Research Hours to be arranged; no credit Research for master's thesis supervised by a faculty member.
 Students register for this course only once.
+Prerequisite: permission of the deputy chairperson.